maciejg-git/vue-icon-browser/README.md

 - Font Awesome Icons
 - Heroicons

-The icons comes from [Vue-icons](https://github.com/maciejg-git/vue-icons).
+The icons come from the [Vue-icons](https://github.com/maciejg-git/vue-icons) project.

 Browser features:

-- readabilty, simple UI, focus on the icons
+- simple UI, focus on the readabilty
 - limited to only four packs of the icons (constrains are good)
 - unified icons (same set of the attributes, extra vendor attributes removed, normalized naming for vendors with icon variants)
 - icon data (name, variant, vendor etc) included in the `$_icon` property
-- simplicity, icons are just Vue components
 - simple workflow with a list of recently viewed icons
-- npm packages or direct downloads for Vue components or SVG
+- direct downloads of Vue component icons or SVG
 - preview of the icon within many different contexts and UI widgets for easier initial selection
 - filtering by name
 - grid and list views